Informatics, digital & computational pathology

 • Statistical method for solving classification problems

-• An equation based on the sigmoid function demonstrates the relationship between the target variable and one or more variables
+• Equation based on the sigmoid function demonstrates the relationship between the target variable and 1 or more variables

 • Predicts the probability of an outcome occurring